baliyanvinay/Python-Interview-Preparation/README.md

 ```

 ## 25. Explain Abstract Classes and its uses.
+An abstract class can be considered as a blueprint for other classes.
+It allows you to create a set of methods that must be created within any child classes built from the abstract class.
+Or in more general terms, a class which contains one or more abstract methods is called an abstract class.<br>
+By default Python does not provide abstract class, ABC module of Python can be used to define an abstract class.
+### Abstract Method
+Abstract method is a method that has a declaration but does not have an implementation.
+This ensures that any class built from this class will have to implement the method.

 ## 26. Explain object creation process in detail.
 Which method is called first?
 When an object of a class is created or a class is instantiated, the \__new__() method of class is called.
 This particular method is resposible for returning a new class object.
 It can be overriden to implement object creational restrictions on class. <br>
 - The constructor of the class is \__new__() and